 Always water any type of plant in as soon as possible after transplanting to help the soil settle around the plant and to prevent further shock.

 Cucumbers love consistent water in well drained soil.
 Avoid getting the plant leaves wet when watering.
 If your plants are on a sprinkler system, watering in the morning vs. the evening allows the leaves to dry off sooner.
-Mulch will benefit your cucumbers by retaining moisture for longer periods and keeping the plants out of pooled water.
-Do not over water.
+Mulch will benefit your cucumbers by retaining moisture for longer periods and keeping the cucumber leaves out of pooled water.
+Avoid over watering cucumber plants.

 Cucumber Pests and Disease

-Pests and disease that attack your cucumber plant include aphids, cutworms, thrips, cucumber beetle and powdery mildew.
-If your established plant begins to show singes of wilt even when watered check for these.
+Pests and disease that commonly attack cucumber plants include aphids, cutworms, thrips, cucumber beetle and powdery mildew.
+If your established cucumber plant begins to show singes of wilt even when watered check for these pests.

 Avoid planting cucumbers near potatoes or sage.

 Print of my free companion planting chart for reference when planning your garden.